 Instead of fast food or processed/packaged goods from the store, try as much as you can to eat just homemade meals that come from real food.
 By cooking your own meals from scratch with fresh ingredients, you’ll know exactly what your family is eating.

 2. Make sure they’re active

 Some kids love sports and the great out-of-doors; others would rather curl up inside with their books or Legos.
-I’ll confess, I was definitely the latter when growing up, but I’ve learned the value over time of staying active.
-As such.
-I do whatever I can to help my kids get plenty of exercise and fresh air.
+I was definitely the latter when growing up, but I’ve learned the value over time of staying active.
+Because of this, I do whatever I can to help my kids get plenty of exercise and fresh air.